serverless/serverless-kubeless/examples/todo-app/backend/README.md

 Serverless: Function read-one successfully deployed
 ```

-# Running the Backend in GCE
+# Running the Backend in GKE

 In case your cluster is running on GCE you need to perform an additional step.
 If you check the Ingress rules that has been created:
 ```